wanghailei/study_ror/Ruby/module.md

 ## `extend` and `include`

-These are two different ways to add module functionality to classes, but they target different levels.
-When `extend` a module in a class, the module's methods are added as class methods of the target class.
-When `include` a module into a class, the module's methods are added as instance methods of the class.
+These are two different ways to add module functionality to classes, but they target different levels. ==When `extend` a module in a class, the module's methods are added as **class methods** of the target class.
+When `include` a module into a class, the module's methods are added as **instance methods** of the class.==

 ### Include for instance methods